run-llama/llama_index/docs/guides/fullstack_app_guide.md

 - if the `text` parameter is missing, then we return an error message and an appropriate HTML response code
 - otherwise, we query the index, and return the response as a string

-A full query example that you can test in your browser might look something like this: `http://localhost:5601/query?text=what did the author do growing up`
+A full query example that you can test in your browser might look something like this: `http://localhost:5601/query?text=what did the author do growing up` (once you press enter, the browser will convert the spaces into "%20" characters).

 Things are looking pretty good!
 We now have a functional API.
 Using your own documents, you can easily provide an interface for any application to call the flask API and get answers to queries.

-### Advanced Flask
+### Advanced Flask - Handling User Document Uploads

 Things are looking pretty cool, but how can we take this a step further?
 What if we want to allow users to build their own indexes by uploading their own documents?
 Have no fear, Flask can handle it all :muscle:.